ladih/stm32-from-scratch/README.md

 # STM32F446RE Bare-metal CLI

-Bare-metal CLI for temperature sensing and LED control on STM32F446RE.
+A simple CLI for LED control and temperature sensing on the STM32F446RE.

-Features: GPIO, UART, PWM, ADC
-Programming language: C
-Bootloader: in progress
+- UART-based command interface
+- LED control using GPIO/PWM
+- Temperature readings via ADC
+- Written in C using direct register access